HOW DO WE ASSESS CREATIVE GRANT APPLICATIONS?

 Chris Denovan (Artist)

-Isa Marques (Member, Creative coordinator, Arteria Coordinator and Artist)
+Isa Marques (Member, Art Administrator, Arteria Coordinator, and Artist)

-Lorraine Tanner (Member, Outreach and Creative Development Support)
+Lorraine Tanner (Member, Director, Outreach and Creative Development Support)

-Monique Schiess (Founder, Member, Creative Director, Liaison, Burning Man regional
+Monique Schiess (Co-Founder, Member, Creative Director, Liaison, Burning Man Regional Contact, and Artist)

 Paul Grose (Member, ex DPW Lead and Arts Handyman)